NicolasMorea/Platform-Pathfinding/README.md

 ## Prerequisites

-The package does not handle dynamics colliders for now, only fixed tilemap colliders (other static colliders can easily be added)
+The package does not handle dynamic colliders for now, only fixed tilemap colliders (other static colliders can easily be added)

-The size of the agent must be known beforehand, some transitions might be impossible if the agents bumps his head in a platform when jumping.
+The size of the agent must be known beforehand, some transitions might be impossible if the agents bumps its head in a platform when jumping.

 The gravity field of the scene can be non uniform as long as it is fixed and we can access it's value for any position in the scene